apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 ```

 ### Use Prometheus expression
-PromQL is matched metric through the Prometheus expression, a typical Prometheus metric is as follows:
+PromQL matches metric through the Prometheus expression.
+Here is a typical Prometheus metric.

 ![Prometheus metric](img_2.png#pic_left)

-For the match, the Prometheus expression is as follows:
+To match the metric, the Prometheus expression is as follows:

 ![Prometheus expression](img_4.png#pic_left)

-So in the PromQL Service, the expression will be parsed to a metric name and entity info for query, the mapping is as follows:
+In the PromQL Service, these reserved labels would be parsed as the metric name and entity info fields with other labels for the query.
+The mappings are as follows.

 | SkyWalking Concepts | Prometheus expression   |
 |---------------------|-------------------------|